Did You Know?

 PSAV Presentation Services (www.psav.com) is the in-house vendor and their experienced staff and competitive pricing make them the best choice for your audio visual needs.

 Small group items like projectors and flipcharts are available, as well as supplemental speakers and fast fold screens for a larger gathering.
 All can be pre-arranged with your Convention Services Manager or Catering Manager.
 The Jefferson audiovisual staff can also provide show services for any size corporate or social event or can help plan and produce your multimedia, video or live presentation.
 Video conferencing, web casting, Skype access and a full range of other hybrid meeting services are available.

 Blooms at The Jefferson

 Allow Blooms at The Jefferson to assist with all of your floral needs.
-Whether sending an arrangement to a VIP guest or selecting centerpieces, designer Rick Lunsford can assist you with creative, extraordinary floral presentations.
+Whether sending an arrangement to a VIP guest or selecting centerpieces, designer Rick Lunsford can assist you with creative florals.
 Mr. Lunsford’s designs have been featured in Southern Accents magazine, numerous regional publications and in several major motion pictures.
 Your Convention Services Manager can assist you with your order.